-Licenses, applications, harvest reporting and general information: www.wildlife.state.nm.us
+Licenses, applications, harvest reporting and general information: wildlife.dgf.nm.gov in-a-Lifetime Hunts.)

-McGregor Range Hunts (These are not Once-in-a-Lifetime Hunts.)
 Hunts are on lands administered by Fort Bliss.
 All hunters may apply for ORX-1-225 and ORX-1-227.
 Applicants for military-only hunts must submit proof of current active-duty status prior to application each year.
 Veterans, reservists and military contractors are not eligible for military-only hunts.
-See page 44 for more information.
+See page 42 for more information.